 S7E5: Scott Sauls on A Gentle Answer in Politics

 How should Christians engage in partisan politics?
 What does “speaking the truth in love” and righteous anger look like when it comes to convictions of faith?
-Joanna and Dustin talk with Scott Sauls, senior pastor of Christ Presbyterian Church in Nashville and author of A Gentle Answer, about the role of Christians in politics.
+Joanna Meyer and Dustin Moody talk with Scott Sauls, senior pastor of Christ Presbyterian Church in Nashville and author of A Gentle Answer, about the role of Christians in politics.

 On partisan loyalty:

 “Jesus doesn’t want his followers to obsess about partisan politics and confuse partisan loyalty with loyalty to him.
 If it is harder for people to discern that you are a follower of Jesus than it is for them to discern that you’re a Republican or a Democrat, you’re probably missing the mark.
 And if people scratch their heads a bit about where you stand politically, you’re probably in a pretty good place.”

 On speaking the truth in love:

 “The less we are emotionally tied to a party and the more we are emotionally tied to the causes of Christ, the more likely we are to be the kinds of people who speak the truth in love.”

 “[Religious freedom is] the freedom to love your enemies and pray for those who persecute you and bless and don’t curse those who persecute you.
 It’s the freedom to be meek and know that as a meek one, you’re going to inherit the earth.
 It’s the freedom to hunger and thirst for righteousness for you will be filled.
 It’s the freedom to give your life away.
 That’s what religious freedom is in the Christian construct.”